sldgr/daqmx-python-UI-example/README.md

 1. Use of Kivy, a cross-platform NUI development framework for python allowing easy separation of a UI layout and business logic
-2. Real-time, (60+ FPS) graph display with home, zoom, and pan
+2. Real-time, (60+ FPS) graph display with home, zoom, and pan using matplotlib and numpy
 3. Automatic logging of acquired data to a .csv file
 4. Use of the python multiprocessing package to separate the Kivy App process from the DAQmx Stream Reader process